milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

-Terms
-Privacy Center
-Topics
-Products
-Third Parties
-California Privacy Rights
-Dashboard & Controls
-Relevant Advertising
-Intellectual Property
-Permissions
-Closed Captioning
-Community Guidelines (New)
-Verizon Media Analytics
+Yahoo Analytics

-Verizon Media Analytics, Advertising Insights, and Flurry are systems used by Verizon Media to collect information about visitors to Verizon Media's and our customers' products and services to understand how people use those services and respond to the ads we serve.
+Yahoo Analytics, Advertising Insights, and Flurry are systems used by Yahoo to collect information about visitors to Yahoo's and our customers' products and services to understand how people use those services and respond to the ads we serve.

 Information Collection & Use

-Analytics tools such as Verizon Media Analytics, Advertising Insights, and Flurry use a variety of tools, including but not limited to, IP Addresses, web beacons, SDKs, cookies, and similar technologies to recognize, associate, and collect data about visitors to Verizon Media's and our customer’s sites, apps, products, brands and services.
-This data is sent to Verizon Media by your device.
+Analytics tools such as Yahoo Analytics, Advertising Insights, and Flurry use a variety of tools, including but not limited to, IP Addresses, web beacons, SDKs, cookies, and similar technologies to recognize, associate, and collect data about visitors to Yahoo's and our customer’s sites, apps, products, brands and services.
+This data is sent to Yahoo by your device.
 The data collected commonly includes information such as cookies and/or device identifiers, IP address, time spent, your interactions, links clicked, your location, apps on the device, or advertisements viewed.
-This data is collected by Verizon Media Analytics and other tools so that Verizon Media can report statistical information and recognize unique users.
+This data is collected by Yahoo Analytics and other tools so that Yahoo can report statistical information and recognize unique users.

 We collect this information on our own brands, websites, apps, advertising services, products, services or technologies (“Services”) and on behalf of our customers, such as our advertisers and publishers, so that they can assess the effectiveness of their services.
 Certain customers may also provide us with information that on its own could reasonably identify a customer such as email address to incorporate into analytics reports produced exclusively for them.

-Verizon Media also may use the data collected through Verizon Media Analytics and other tools in order to improve our Services, provide advertisements about goods and Services and content of interest to users and for the purposes disclosed in the Verizon Media Privacy Policy.
-Verizon Media may use cookies and similar technologies to associate users, devices, and accounts with each other or with those in a similar location, such as in a household.
+Yahoo also may use the data collected through Yahoo Analytics and other tools in order to improve our Services, provide advertisements about goods and Services and content of interest to users and for the purposes disclosed in the Yahoo Privacy Policy.
+Yahoo may use cookies and similar technologies to associate users, devices, and accounts with each other or with those in a similar location, such as in a household.

 Your Choices